Sagouma-Sofiane/Sagouma-Sofiane/README.md

 - 🌊 **I am seeking internship opportunities for my master's thesis during the academic year 2024/2025, to explore computational fluid dynamics, deepen my understanding of fluid behaviors, and investigate complex flow patterns and phenomena.**

-- 🌍 I have a broad perspective, exploring concepts at various scales—from the vast expanse of the universe to intricate biological systems, spanning from cellular processes to complex organisms.
+- 🌍 I am deeply curious to explore the universe around us through numerical simulation and machine learning.
+I firmly believe that mathematics and computer technologies will shape the world of tomorrow.

 - 🌐 I enjoy connecting seemingly unrelated ideas, e.g. temperature and pollen grains, elevators and space curvature.